Mac OS X Leopard: System requirements

 Leopard's retail version was not released in separate versions for each type of processor, but instead consisted of one universal release that could run on both PowerPC and Intel processors.
-However, the install discs that ship with Intel-based Macs only contain Intel binaries.
+Nonetheless, the install discs that ship with Intel-based Macs only contain Intel binaries.

-Processor type and speed are checked during installation and installation halted if insufficient; however, Leopard will run on slower G4 processor machines (e.g., a 733 MHz Quicksilver) if the installation is performed on a supported Mac and its hard drive then moved to a slower/unsupported one (the drive may either be an internal mechanism or a Firewire external).
+Processor type and speed are checked during installation and installation halted if insufficient; nonetheless, Leopard will run on slower G4 processor machines (e.g., a 733 MHz Quicksilver) if the installation is performed on a supported Mac and its hard drive then moved to a slower/unsupported one (the drive may either be an internal mechanism or a Firewire external).

 Supported machines

 Mac OS X Leopard can run on the later flat-panel iMac G4s, the iMac G5, iMac Intel Core Duo and iMac Intel Core 2 Duo, PowerBook G4, Power Mac G4, Power Mac G5, iBook G4, MacBook, MacBook Pro, MacBook Air, Mac Pro, Mac Mini, Xserve, Xserve G5, Xserve RAID, Macintosh Server G4, and later eMac models.
 Leopard can run on older hardware as long as they have a G4 upgrade installed running at the 867 MHz or faster, have at least 9 GB free of hard drive space, 512 MB RAM and have a DVD drive.
-Leopard however will not run on the 900 MHz iBook G3 models even though they exceed the minimum 867 MHz requirement.
+Leopard will not run on the 900 MHz iBook G3 models even though they exceed the minimum 867 MHz requirement.
 This is due to the lack of AltiVec support in the G3 line of processors.
 Leopard can be "hacked" (see below) to install on these G3 and pre-867 MHz G4 machines but the system may behave erratically and many of the programs, features, and functions may not work properly or at all.
-As of mid-2010, some Apple computers have firmware factory installed which will no longer allow installation of Mac OS X Leopard.
+As of mid-2010, some Apple computers have firmware factory installed that will no longer allow installation of Mac OS X Leopard.
 These computers only allow installation of Mac OS X Snow Leopard.
-However, some computers (such as the 2011 model of the Mac mini) can have Leopard installed on them without hacking.
+Nonetheless, some computers (such as the 2011 model of the Mac mini) can have Leopard installed on them without hacking.